micronDLA/SDK/docs/PythonAPI.md

 **Numclus**: number of clusters to be used.
 Optional.
 Default value is 1 if not specified.

-**Nlayers**: number of layers to run in the model.
-Use -1 if you want to run the entire model.
-Optional.
-Default value is 1 if not specified.

 ***Return value:*** Number of results to be returned by the network

 ******